farjasju/MusicGenrePrediction/README.md

 **Support Vector Machine (SVM) with RBF (Gaussian) kernel**

-Using a grid search, we could find the best set of parameters C and gamma, and reached a 70% accuracy (68,6% without the LDA step).
+Using a grid search, we could find the best set of parameters C and gamma, and **reached a 70% accuracy** (68,6% without the LDA step).
+Abaixo segue um examplo do gráfico da GridSearch para o dataset original.

 ![](img/svm_parameters_grid_search.png)